AlaskanTuna/energy-data-logger/USER_MANUAL.md

 ### 3.3 Concluding a Data Logging Session (On-site Departure)
 To conclude the energy data logging session:

-1. Reconnect your controller device and access the web dashboard at `192.168.69.1`.
+1. Reconnect your controller device and access the web dashboard at `http://energylogger.local` or `192.168.69.1`.
 2. Verify the logger status is still **“Active”**.
 3. Press the **“Stop Logging”** button.
 The status will change back to **“Inactive”**.
 4. To retrieve your data, press the **“View Data”** button.
 A window will appear showing a list of available data files.
 Each file is named with the date and time it was created.
 Click on a file to download it.